 There are a ton of reasons why reefers consider LED lighting.
 The biggest reason is the fact that you will never need to buy replacement lights ever again because of their long lifespan.
 This saves a lot of money and cuts down on the most common maintenance issues with traditional T5 and Metal Halide lighting.
 They are the most energy efficient lighting setups and will cut down on energy consumption in the home.

 LED lighting is also controllable which offer all sorts of customization to suit your individual tank needs.
 This means that you do not need to find different types of light bulbs to suit your tank as you can just adjust the spectrum either manually on the light fixture itself or through controller software via an app.

 The PAR and spectrum output on LED is also very consistent.
 When you use T5 or Metal Halides, the output of the bulbs will change over time requiring replacement.
 With T5’s the best practice has typically been to replace half your T5’s every 9-12 months.
 This is done in this fashion so that you always have fresh lights running in your tank, but does get pricey.

 LED light is also very low profile allowing for very attractive setups.
 They can be mounted on rails, suspended above the tank, mounted on the aquarium, etc. They also offer a shimmer effect that compares with a Metal Halide setup.

 LED, while expensive upfront, are actually cheaper than traditional T5 and Metal Malide setups over the long run.
 Along with the cost savings in electricity, there is a significant cost savers over a 5 year period when considering bulb replacement costs.

-Cons of LEDs
+Cons of Aquarium LED Systems